supertref/Reex/README.md

 - Intregated BIP38, multisignature, blockexplorer, wallet repair and multisend functions in wallet
 - Low transaction fee

+Reecore’s Use-cases:
+- Help bloggers to get tip using REEX.
+- Providing an online educational resources library for professional courses, writers and readers.
+- Provide Charity organizations with option to be supported by using REEX.
+- Convert your REEX coin to ($) Dollar/ (£) Euro and use it REEX for coin listing and any node hosting

-The project is leaded by 9 members: (Telegram/Discord)
+The project is led by 12 members: (Telegram/Discord)

 - @Cryptowaker: Team leader
 - @CryptoExtrem: Social manager